AutDataMotion/AI-TOD-v1/README.md

 ## Citation

-If you use this dataset in your research, please cite these papers.
+If you use this dataset in your research, please consider citing these papers.

 ```
 @inproceedings{AI-TOD_2020_ICPR,